metaterminal/metaterminal.fyi/content/blog/inscryption.md

 I also don't know how many puzzles were in the cabin.
 I assume, naturally, there would be many.
 I don't know how many different interactions and bosses my opponent could pose; there could be myriad.
 It is very early in the game, and the possibilities stretch out before me, like a dark forest.

 I had gotten up from the table.
-When I sat back down again, I had solved most of the puzzles in the room.
+When I sit back down again, I had just solved most of the puzzles in the room.
 Turns out, there aren’t that many.
-Charitably, there are seven of them in the main progression, and I just solved five.
-If I had known that there were that few puzzles, I wouldn’t have done them all at once.
+Charitably, there are seven of them in the main progression, and I solved five in the last ten minutes.
+If I had known that there were so few puzzles, I wouldn’t have done them all at once.

 There is stuff left to do in the room.
 There are items to unlock; essential things to find, which will help you defeat your opponent.
 They’re not difficult puzzles, but they are things you need to do.
 I found everything in the first session of play.
 After only three hours, I knew I had found everything the cabin had to offer.
 The only thing I had left to do was beat my opponent once, and this portion of the game would be over.